fbpx

 1. Balanced Approach to European History

 Almost every high school student will take European history at some point.
-European history classes, however, tend to be skewered towards western European history—the affairs of Britain, France, Spain, Germany, and Italy take center stage in these classes.
-We tend to only learn about eastern Europe insofar as it overlaps with the western narrative.
+European history classes, however, tend to be skewered towards Western European history—the affairs of Britain, France, Spain, Germany, and Italy take center stage in these classes.
+We tend to only learn about Eastern Europe insofar as it overlaps with the Western narrative.

-There is a certain logic to this; North America was first colonized and settled under the auspices of the kingdoms of western Europe, so we naturally feel a greater connection to these countries.
+There is a certain logic to this: North America was first colonized and settled under the auspices of the kingdoms of Western Europe, so we naturally feel a greater connection to these countries.
 Furthermore, since the vast majority of Catholics in the U.S. are Latin rite, the lands of Latin Christendom feel more like “home” from a cultural standpoint.

 2. Learn About the Other Half of the Church